Photos

 md.
 Edward F. Rosson

-8 "Lottie" Charlotte Grant was born in June 1826 in Montgomery Co., Tennessee.
+8 Charlotte "Lottie" Grant was born in June 1826 in Montgomery Co., Tennessee.
 She died on December 26, 1900 in Ferguson Station, Logan Co., Kentucky.
 She is buried in the Ferguson Graveyard, Logan Co., Kentucky.

 She married Luke H. Ferguson on November 4, 1845 in Montgomery Co., Tennessee.
 (He was born on January 4, 1811 and died on January 11, 1887 in Logan Co., Kentucky.)